Rebuilding Cylinders Yourself

 For some custom Cylinders and Vangs you may need to measure Pin Size, Clevis width and stroke, or open and closed Lengths.

-Vangs with an electrical connection are PI (Position Indicating), Vangs with two hose connections are PP (Push/Pull), Vangs with both are PP/PI.
+Vangs with an electrical connection are PI (Position Indicating) Vangs.
+Vangs with two hose connections are PP (Push/Pull).
+Vangs with both are PP/PI (Push/Pull and Position Indicating).

 See measurements under Product Specifications @ www.NavtecHydraulics.com